Bandwidth/bandwidth.github.io/messaging/methods/messages/createMessage.md

 ### Tags

 * If there is a need to identify individual outbound messages, or correlate them with an ID in your own application, the `tag` field can be set to any string (max 1024 chars).
 The custom `tag` will be included in all callbacks for an outbound message.
+* ⚠️ The tag field is intended for use in correlation/troubleshooting. **You should not include sensitive or personally-identifiable information in the tag field.**

 ### Supported Parameters